abajwa-hw/nifi-network-processor/README.md

   - TODO: note what each component is doing

+- For more details on Nifi Expression Language see [Nifi docs](https://nifi.apache.org/docs/nifi-docs/html/expression-language-guide.html)
 - Stop the flow using the stop button

 #####  Build custom processor for tcpdump